afkpuezo/ChessApp/README.md

 * Users can challenge other users to a chess match over the internet.
 * Users can play chess against other users online.
 * Users can replay their old games.
-* Users can view all users, their incomplete games, and pending games.
+* Users can view all users, and pending games.
 * Users can logout.

 ## Technology Stack